sumcash-project/docs/app/assets/docs/007-PeerAssets.md

 (work in progress)

-A light, cross-platform Sumcoin wallet with baked-in support for the PeerAssets.
+A light, cross-platform Sumcash wallet with baked-in support for the PeerAssets.

 code: https://github.com/peerassets/chizukeki